The Blackstone Chair – Chapter Three

 From a pile of woolly pelts spread over the battered four poster, her virtue wrapped in a lace bodice, his bride watched him with grey eyes as enigmatic and alluring as the sea.
 Autumn hair weaved down her back.
 He wandered over and sat beside her on the pelts, but his gaze returned to that narrow slip of the outside world.
 To the sound of the waves.

 “I know it’s been a trying day.”
-She drummed his palm with a soft fingers.
+She drummed his palm with delicate fingers.
 “But we’re man and wife now, and my mother says marriage is about finding the neat little silvers in the greyness of life.”

 “Your mother sounds like a wise woman.”